Why "MichiJS?"

 ---|---|---|---|

-attributes | Allows to define attributes. | ||
+attributes | Allows defining attributes. | ||

-reflectedAttributes | Allows to define reflected attributes and follows the Kebab case.
-A reflected attribute cannot be initialized with a true value | ||
+reflectedAttributes | Allows defining reflected attributes and follows the Kebab case.
+A reflected attribute cannot be initialized with a true value. | ||

 methods | Methods are functions that notify changes at the time of making the change. | ||

-adoptedStyleSheets | Allows to use Constructable Stylesheets.
-Remember that you need to use Shadow DOM to be able to use Constructable Stylesheets.
-In case your component doesn't support this feature, it will return a style tag. | ||
+adoptedStyleSheets | Allows using Constructable Stylesheets.
+Remember that you need to use Shadow DOM to utilize Constructable Stylesheets; otherwise, it will return a style tag. | ||

-cssVariables | Allows to define CSS variables.
-CSS variables changes does not trigger a rerender. | ||
+cssVariables | Allows defining CSS variables. | ||

-reflectedCssVariables | Allows to define reflected CSS variables and follows the Kebab case.
-CSS variables changes does not trigger a rerender.
-A reflected CSS variable cannot be initialized with a true value | ||
+reflectedCssVariables | Allows defining reflected CSS variables and follows the Kebab case.
+A reflected CSS variable cannot be initialized with a true value. | ||

-computedStyleSheet | Allows you to define a Constructable Stylesheet that depend on the state of the component.
-When there is no shadow root the style will be reflected in the style attribute. | ||
+computedStyleSheet | Allows defining a Constructable Stylesheet that depends on the component's state.
+When there is no shadow root, the style will be reflected in the style attribute. | ||

 render | Function that renders the component. | ||